Shashankk99/Plagiarism-Detection-Winnowing/README.md

 - **Repository Structure:** The repository structure is displayed using a `plaintext` code block for better readability.

 - **Links:** Make sure that the `[MIT License](LICENSE)` link correctly points to your license file in the repository.

-Feel free to customize any section further to better fit your project's specifics!